 Having a pool isn’t all about swimming.
 People often tell me that half the fun of having a pool is sitting out beside it.
-That’s why you want to think about your patio space at the same time as you think about how big your pool will be.
-Often, there’s a trade-off between the size of a pool and the patio space that surrounds it.
+That’s why you should think about your patio space as well.
+There’s a trade-off between the size of a pool and the patio space that surrounds it.
 The bigger one is, the smaller the other will be.

-It’s crucial to think about the activities you’d like to do on your patio when thinking about how big you want it to be.
 If you love to barbecue as much as you love to swim, you’ll want to have plenty of space for your grill.
-Worrying about stepping back and falling into the pool doesn’t go very well with watching your steaks or kebabs.
+You wouldn’t want to worry about stepping back and falling in your pool due to confined spaces.

 Sketching out a model of your backyard is never a bad idea.
-Draw your property and home’s outlines to scale, figure out where the pool should go, how big it should be, and what the patio space will be used for.
-You don’t want to start thinking about these things after your new pool is in the ground.
+Draw your property and house to scale, figure out where the pool should go, how big it should be, and what the patio space will be used for.
+You don’t want to start thinking about these things after your new pool is already in the ground.

 Who Will Be Using the Pool and How Often?

 To determine the size of the pool, figure out how many people may be using the pool at one time and how much space should be available in the water.